Kinann01/JSON-parser/README.md

 ### How to compile?

+    After cloning the repository, navigate to the root of the reposity and you can build the project as follows:

-    1) The provided CMakeLists.txt file can be used to build the project
-    2) g++ -std=c++17 src/main.cpp src/JsonValue.cpp src/JsonParser.cpp
+        Option 1) The provided CMakeLists.txt file can be used to build the project Option 2) g++ -std=c++17 src/main/main.cpp src/JsonValue.cpp src/JsonParser.cpp

 ## Usage

-To use the JSON Parser API, you will need to include the `JsonValue.h` and `JsonParser.h` header files in your project.
-The primary functionalities are exposed through the `JsonValue` and `JsonParser` classes.

-Here are the main methods:
+Here are the main that are supported:

 - `void JsonValue::modifyJson(const pathInJson & path, JsonValue&& newValue, bool isArray = false)`: This function is used to modify an existing value in your JSON data.
 The `path` parameter is a vector of variants (either a string or a size_t), which describes the path through the JSON data to the element you want to modify. `newValue` is the new value that you want to set.
 The `isArray` flag should be set to true if the parent of the element you're modifying is an array.